 5 things to buy if you’re a survivalist with too much money

 When it comes to personal interests, there’s always someone who takes it way too far and also happens to be fortunate enough to have a huge amount of money.
-If you’re one of these lucky people and also think the end of the world is near, then you might be interested in some of the expensive treats below:
+If you’re one of these lucky people and also think the end of the world is near, then here are 5 things to buy if you’re a survivalist with too much money.

 1) An ISO life raft/boat – £1000 to £5000